jacobsangiuliano1/personalPortfolio/README.md

  ### 9. VMWare, OracleVM (Self-Taught & employment experience)

 ##
-## Here is a direct line to my LinkedIn for all professional inquiries: [Jacob Sangiuliano's LinkedIn Page](https://www.linkedin.com/in/jacobsangiuliano-8501a3103/)
+## Here is a direct line to my LinkedIn for all professional inquiries: [Jacob Sangiuliano](https://www.linkedin.com/in/jacobsangiuliano-8501a3103/)